 Firstly, there is no testing phase.
 Testing happens all the time, but different things happen and by different people.
 There should be flexibility in roles but with clear responsibilities; QA ‘people’ are part of the team from start to finish with no ‘testing’ roles, but ‘testing tasks’.

 Testing Tasks Change Focus

 Testing tasks are prioritized according to what information they can provide relating to the health and quality of the software.
 This may not be pass/fail information or how many defects you find.
 The goal is to prevent show stoppers and defects from ever happening in the first place.
 This puts more emphasis on understanding user stories clearly, not only from the business point of view but also from the developer’s point of view.
 By understanding both, QA can make sure that there is a connection between the two.
 This is the main tenet of agile, building the right software.
 This means not only understanding stories but understanding and welcoming changes in user stories as the software morphs and the users/product owner understands their own needs and wants better.

 Adapting Your Processes and Habits

-And lastly, all of these tenets requires “Sharpen The Saw”, one of the original habits from Stephen Covey.
+And lastly, all of these tenets require “Sharpen The Saw”, one of the original habits from Stephen Covey.
 As a QA engineer or software tester on an agile team, that means continuous sharpening via new tools and methods.
-This could mean automation tools such as appium, selenium, winium, jmeter or many others that that will enable you and your team to get faster and more agile as iterations require you to automate more.
-It also means working working on your communication skills.
-As introverts, we like to sit in our little spaces and put on our headphones, but challenge yourself to get out there, share your ideas as well as learn from others.
+This could mean automation tools such as appium, selenium, winium, JMeter, or many others that will enable you and your team to get faster and more agile as iterations require you to automate more.
+It also means working on your communication skills.
+As introverts, we like to sit in our little spaces and put on our headphones, but challenge ourselves to get out there, share our ideas as well as learn from others.